eberharf/cfl/docs/source/index.rst

 Welcome to CFL
 =====================

-Causal Feature Learning (CFL) is an unsupervised algorithm designed to construct macro-variables from low-level data, accounting for the causal relationships between these macro-variables.
+Causal Feature Learning (CFL) is an unsupervised algorithm designed to construct macro-variables from low-level data, preserving the causal relationships present in the data.

 .. toctree::